wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    within the range of the NSEC record for the lifetime of the cached NSEC TTL.
 Instead, the resolver SHOULD answer these queries directly with NXDOMAIN (and NSEC records if so signalled by EDNS).
-They SHOULD set the AA bit and AD bits.
+They SHOULD set the AD bit.

 2.1.
 Requirements notation